Stuart Little (film): Development and pre-production

-Development began at Columbia Pictures in 1997 when production stalled on a film adaptation of the musical Into the Woods, which Minkoff was originally set to make his live action directorial debut with.
-Looking for an alternative route, the studio heads informed him that they had picked up the film rights to E.B.
-White's novel with Douglas Wick set to produce under his Red Wagon Entertainment banner.
-It was after reading Shyamalan's script that he then agreed to direct.
+Development began at Columbia Pictures in 1997 when production stalled on a film adaptation of the musical Into the Woods, which Rob Minkoff was originally set to make his live action directorial debut with.
+Looking for an alternative route, the studio heads informed him that they had picked up the film rights to E. B. White's novel with Douglas Wick set to produce under his Red Wagon Entertainment banner.
+It was after reading M. Night Shyamalan's script that he then agreed to direct.
 In early 1998, Columbia officially announced Minkoff as director, with the budget originally set to be under $90 million.

 While his first full-length live action film, Minkoff directed various short films combining live-action and animation earlier in his career, all of which helped him earn the job, alongside the overwhelming success of his co-directoral work on Disney's The Lion King (1994).
 All the cats featured in the film were real and were trained by Boone's Animals for Hollywood.
 News outlets originally claimed the film would be G-rated, but the darker tone of the third act would result in the MPAA giving it a PG rating.